Social media firms are prepping for the midterms. Experts say it may not be enough

 What's more, it's hard to know how well the companies enforce their policies — which Harbath, the former Facebook official, described as a "huge gap."

 "The companies are like, 'These are our policies, these are all the things that we're going to do.'
-But they don't talk enough about, 'Okay, but humans are fallible.
-The technology is not 100% perfect,'" she said.
+But they don't talk enough about, 'OK, but humans are fallible.
+The technology is not 100% perfect,' " she said.

 In the hours after polls closed in 2020, Trump supporters began rallying online under the slogan "Stop the Steal," Facebook removed the first Stop the Steal group on its platform quickly, under its rules against casting doubt on the legitimacy of the election and calling for violence.
 But more groups kept popping up — and Facebook was unable to keep up.